Mbed-TLS/TF-PSA-Crypto/README.md

 #### Consuming TF-PSA-Crypto

-The TF-PSA-Crypto repository provides a package config file for consumption as a dependency in other CMake projects.
-You can include TF-PSA-Crypto CMake targets yourself with:
+TF-PSA-Crypto provides a CMake package configuration file for consumption as a dependency in other CMake projects.
+You can load its CMake library target with:

     find_package(TF-PSA-Crypto)

-If prompted, set `TF-PSA-Crypto_DIR` to `${YOUR_TF_PSA_CRYPTO_INSTALL_DIR}/cmake`.
-This creates the `TF-PSA-Crypto::tfpsacrypto` target.
+You can help CMake find the package:

+- By setting the variable `TF-PSA-Crypto_DIR` to `${YOUR_TF_PSA_CRYPTO_BUILD_DIR}/cmake`,
+  as shown in `programs/test/cmake_package/CMakeLists.txt`, or
+- By adding the TF-PSA-Crypto installation prefix to `CMAKE_PREFIX_PATH`, as shown in `programs/test/cmake_package_install/CMakeLists.txt`.

+After a successful `find_package(TF-PSA-Crypto)`, the target `TF-PSA-Crypto::tfpsacrypto` is available.

 You can then use it directly through `target_link_libraries()`: